caps-tum/GPUscout-GUI/README.md

 npm run build:mac # build for mac npm run build:win # build for windows
 ```
-The reeulting executable will be located inside the generated `dist` folder
+The resulting executable will be located inside the generated `dist` folder

 ## Run Development Server
 ```bash